 9. Maguro Spot

-If you’re into Poke Bowls, Maguro Spot is for you.
+If you’re into Poke Bowls and wondering what to eat in Waikiki, Maguro Spot is for you.
 Hawaiian Ahi Poke bowls are simple dishes made with chopped seafood, onions, soy sauce, and and sesame oil.
 Maguro Spot celebrates this dish in 16 different variations.

 However, customers can also opt to create their own Poke Bowl by picking their preferred size, rice, sauce, and topping.